Linz Austria, at the Museum for Media Art "Francisco Carolinum", September - November

 Taras Melnychuk (1939-1995), from the book of poems Prince of Dew, 1990

 After the efforts to stop the resistance of the Ukrainian people's bloodshed, which took away the lives of 107 activists [8], Viktor Yanukovitch capitulated.
-On February 24, 2014, he resigned and was extracted from Ukraine by his patrons to the Russian city Rostov-on-Don.
-A few days earlier the Russian Federation started an armed operation to occupy Crimea – while Yanukovich was still president.
-The Russian troops, wearing no identification signs, blocked the main Crimean governmental institutions.
+On February 24, 2014, he resigned and was extracted from Ukraine by his patrons to the russian city rostov-on-don.
+A few days earlier the russian federation started an armed operation to occupy Crimea – while Yanukovich was still president.
+The russian troops, wearing no identification signs, blocked the main Crimean governmental institutions.
 The representatives of international organizations and journalists were swiftly deported from the peninsula or imprisoned.
-By 16 March 2014, the invasion resulted in a fake referendum, guarded by the military, that led to the annexation of Crimea by Russia.
-As the most cohesive group, who resisted Russian occupation, Crimean Tatars were targeted first.
-Russian military hunted and tortured the leaders of democratic organizations of Crimean Tatars.
-Following the annexation of Crimea, in April 2014 Russian soldiers invaded the territory of the Ukrainian Donetsk and Luhansk regions.
-The military leaders organized battalions of proxies, who forced the forming of the Russian exclaves on Ukrainian territory – the so-called Donetsk and Luhansk republics.
+By 16 March 2014, the invasion resulted in a fake referendum, guarded by the military, that led to the annexation of Crimea by russia.
+As the most cohesive group, who resisted russian occupation, Crimean Tatars were targeted first. russian military hunted and tortured the leaders of democratic organizations of Crimean Tatars.
+Following the annexation of Crimea, in April 2014 russian soldiers invaded the territory of the Ukrainian Donetsk and Luhansk regions.
+The military leaders organized battalions of proxies, who forced the forming of the russian exclaves on Ukrainian territory – the so-called donetsk and luhansk republics.
 Ukraine has been defending its integrity.
 The war has begun.

-On 9th June 2014, the armed Russian proxies raided the territory of the Izolyatsia Platform for Cultural Initiatives in Donetsk.
+On 9th June 2014, the armed russian proxies raided the territory of the Izolyatsia Platform for Cultural Initiatives in Donetsk.
 They destroyed the archives of Izolyatsia, robbed the funds and the offices, and damaged the artworks from storage [9].
 The leaders of the gang claimed that the former factory was a strategic object.
 Luba Mikhailova, the founder of Izolyatsia, is certain that the raid was not tactical, but ideological [10].
 Everything connected with contemporary art and progressive values scare the occupants.
-The continuous destruction of Ukrainian museums and cultural objects by Russian missile attacks and numerous cases of marauding in 2022 proves how Mikhailova was right.
+The continuous destruction of Ukrainian museums and cultural objects by russian missile attacks and numerous cases of marauding in 2022 proves how Mikhailova was right.
 One of the aggressor's priorities is to humiliate – not just damage – the spaces that produce values or preserve the memory.
-Izolyatsia was turned by Russian proxies into a torture room and illegal prison, that cannot be tracked by official organizations.
-Including the day this text is issued, there, the militias of the so-called Donetsk republic are capturing and torturing people, who resist the occupation.
+Izolyatsia was turned by russian proxies into a torture room and illegal prison, that cannot be tracked by official organizations.
+Including the day this text is issued, there, the militias of the so-called donetsk republic are capturing and torturing people, who resist the occupation.
 Entering Izolyatsia, the proxies shot away and violently destroyed Maria Kulikovska's figures: the Army of Clones and the Homo Bulla.
 The sculptures were declared 'degenerative' for portraying the real naked female body.
 Nothing, but pieces were left from the artworks.

 Throughout human history, a massacre of the innocent is an omen of the dictatorship establishing itself.
 The radical power is manifested in bloodthirsty domination over everything that seems to be defenseless, fragile, or feminine.
 The biblical story of Herod, who ordered the slaughter of all the babies of Bethlehem, served European culture to describe the incredible cruelty of the war.
 Fra Angelico, Rubens, and Bruegel reflected on the darkest periods of the wars distancing themselves through this narrative.
 One of the canonical Christian sermons describes how mothers in Bethlehem are trying to protect the bodies of the children, who cannot stand up for themselves.
 As the soldiers attempt to get the babies with their swords, mothers offer such powerful resistance that the children are torn to pieces.
 When the little children have eventually all been killed, their mothers gather their limbs and kiss them in utter dismay, crying out loud [11].

-Dmytro, a friend of Maria Kulikovska, had been captured by the pro-Russian armed men and was kept in the Izolyatsia basement in inhumane conditions for several months.
+Dmytro, a friend of Maria Kulikovska, had been captured by the pro-russian armed men and was kept in the Izolyatsia basement in inhumane conditions for several months.
 He was forced to clean the yard from the blood and flesh of people, who were tortured there.
 One day he found a limb from Maria's destroyed soap sculpture.
 It was a small part of a foot, which he decided to keep secret.
 Dmytro was certain that it had been a sign of good luck.
 The following night his captors got drunk and blacked out.
 Dmytro managed to escape.
 This story was commemorated by the artist, as Maria has made a series of sculptures and performances where she moans over the casts of her limbs – hands, feet, breasts, being gathered after a slaughter.

 In 2014 a 4-kilometer buffer zone was established between the occupied Crimea and Ukraine, with block posts on both sides.
-Those who wanted to visit their homeland had to cross the Russian border and pass the interrogation with the inspection.
-After the series of protest performances, Maria Kulikovska's name was added to the wanted blacklist by the Russian special services.
-Thus, Maria lost her home to Russian invaders for the first time.
+Those who wanted to visit their homeland had to cross the russian border and pass the interrogation with the inspection.
+After the series of protest performances, Maria Kulikovska's name was added to the wanted blacklist by the russian special services.
+Thus, Maria lost her home to russian invaders for the first time.
 In Ukraine, her Crimean registration provoked many questions from the authorities.
 Ukrainians with a Crimean registration fall into a special category of Ukrainian citizens, but non-residents.
 Despite her active and articulated pro-Ukrainian position, Maria has faced accusations of betrayal and has often been denied her basic rights by the state system.

 The beginning of the war, the annexation of Crimea, and the events in Izolyatsia deeply affected the artist.
 Maria started to look for ways to cope with the violence, that cannot be embraced, explained, or understood.
 Also, what to do when the friends choose to protect the homeland in a battle with a cruel and dangerous enemy?
 How to live after the first funeral of a friend?
 After meeting the tenth coffin, carrying your friend's body from a battlefield?
 This sorrow and rage turned into a long desperate scream, that Maria growled in the sand of the Azov Sea, lying on the ground.
 This action War and Pea€e, 2016, was held on the mined beach in Mariupol, where local people, separated from the actual war by only a 20-kilometer zone, were chilling as if nothing was wrong.